Don’t choose a fish bowl. Body language and facial expressions communicate a lot.

 Choose your aesthetic: Match your space or make a statement.

 Forget your pen and paper?
 No problem.
-We integrated whiteboards (inside and out).
+We integrated dry erase surfaces (inside and out).

 A soft interior and spacious desk invite you to spread out and stay as long as you like.